HARSHITHGOWDABD/Verilog-KVLSI-IIITB-/Note_points /readme.md

  d)stimuly generation
  e)Capture the monitor input and output within procedural block f)For waveform with in the initial block $dumpfile ("dump.vcd") and $dumpvars("0,a,b,c) zero is the level of hirachy

+1) 2:1 mux using  structural modelling
+2) 2:4 decoder
+3) 4:2 encoder
+4) 3 bit parity generator

+Dataflow modelling
+1.Impliment by using some operators
+2.Assign key word will be used
+----in dataflow the target must be of wire (net)type 3.How asign works initially evaluation of rhs will be done and then updation to lhs will be done 4.RHS could be of net or reg or function
+5.if single wire is assigned with two diffrent operation is called multidriver condition 6.It is only when the target is of wire type (it will produce x) 7.If there is delay there is no problem

+codes
+a)3 bit binary to gray code converter b)prime number detectator c)3 bit pallendrode detector d)BCD to excess 3 code converter

+OPERATERS